invisibleacropolis-ops/RNGEN/devdocs/datasets.md

 ## 4. Tooling during QA

+### Dataset inspector tab (Platform GUI)

+1. Open the **Dataset health** tab (`res://addons/platform_gui/panels/datasets/DatasetInspectorPanel.tscn`) from the Platform GUI toolkit.
+The panel invokes `dataset_inspector.gd` behind the scenes, captures stdout/warning output, and renders a per-folder summary inline so you do not need to leave the editor for a health check.【F:addons/platform_gui/panels/datasets/DatasetInspectorPanel.gd†L1-L162】
+2. Review the **Warnings** block beneath the folder listing.
+Empty directories or missing resources surface as ⚠️ entries with the original script message so you can fix the filesystem layout immediately.【F:addons/platform_gui/panels/datasets/DatasetInspectorPanel.gd†L101-L144】
+3. Use **Open syllable builder** when you need to regenerate syllable sets as part of the cleanup.
+The button enables the Syllable Set Builder plugin and points artists to the right dock without leaving the dataset workflow.【F:addons/platform_gui/panels/datasets/DatasetInspectorPanel.gd†L67-L84】【F:name_generator/tools/SyllableSetBuilder.gd†L1-L93】
+4. Follow the inline **Dataset guide** link to jump straight to this document if you need the sourcing and normalisation checklist while triaging folders.【F:addons/platform_gui/panels/datasets/DatasetInspectorPanel.gd†L85-L119】

 ### Dataset inspector script

 Run the dataset inspector in headless mode to confirm every dataset folder is